Piyush-Pasi/Named-Entity-Identification/README.md

 *Run all the cells* for training and testing of SVM model.

-## Extra implementation for the last evaluations
+## Features added
-***More features added
+- More features added: binary features like is next word NE, is previous word NE, does previous word starts with Capital letter, and so on... (see comments in code)
-Two pass SVM added
+- Two pass SVM added: In 1st pass predict NE or not.
+Use these for 2nd pass in test time to check if next word is NE or not (as next word output not available during test time)
-Feature normalization done
+- Feature normalization
-Top 20 feature analysis
+- Top 20 feature analysis
-SVM with word embeddings added***
+- SVM with word embeddings added

 ###### Caution:
 Run all cells for functions to be defined, Note and Cautions are mentioned in the Notebook as well